geeogi/George-2020-09-17/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Security

 // List security concerns:
 // - that have been addressed
-// - that have *not* been addressed
+// - that have _not_ been addressed

 ## Improvements

 // What could be added to the app / API?

 ## Libraries

 // What external libraries have you used and why?

+### debounce-promise

+Used to debounce the search handler to prevent hammering the API and potentially showing results which are inconsistent with the search term.

 ## API

 // Any general observation about the API?
 // document each endpoint using the following template:

 ```